-Construct the valuation $v(\Gamma^)$ as in Definition 3.4.
-The proof of the Truth Lemma (Lemma 3.5) goes through if we replace its rules must be strong enough to prove every unsatisfiable set inconsistent.
+Problem 3.3.
+In order for a derivation system to be complete, its rules must be strong enough to prove every unsatisfiable set inconsistent.
 Which of the rules of derivation were necessary to prove completeness?
 Are any of these rules not used anywhere in the proof?
 In order to answer these questions, make a list or diagram that shows which of the rules of derivation were used in which results that lead up to the proof of Theorem 3.6.
 Be sure to note any tacit uses of rules in these proofs.